paulstothard/helpful_links/README.md

 - [NGSadmix](http://www.popgen.dk/software/index.php/NgsAdmix) - A tool for estimating individual admixture proportions from NGS data that makes use of genotype likelihoods and works well for medium and low coverage NGS data.
 - [STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html) - Use multi-locus genotype data to investigate population structure.
 - [thibautjombart/adegenet](https://github.com/thibautjombart/adegenet) - An R package package for the exploratory analysis of genetic data.

+## Presentations and typesetting

+- [iamgio/quarkdown](https://github.com/iamgio/quarkdown) - A Markdown-based typesetting system that can be used to create a print-ready book or an interactive presentation.
+- [Kozea/WeasyPrint](https://github.com/Kozea/WeasyPrint) - Converts simple HTML pages into visually appealing PDF reports, invoices, and posters.
+- [nyblnet/bento](https://github.com/nyblnet/bento) - A local-first PowerPoint alternative whose editor, viewer, and presentation are contained in a single HTML file.
+- [paulstothard/fast-pptx](https://github.com/paulstothard/fast-pptx) - Generate Markdown and PowerPoint slides from a folder of images, code snippets, and other files.
+- [Typst](https://typst.app/) - A modern markup-based typesetting system designed for scientific writing with a simple syntax, fast compilation, and built-in support for mathematical equations, bibliographies, and figures.

 ## Programming